Music for Advent and Christmas

 The Congregational Brass often play for special services.
 This group is composed of church members and friends and is coordinated by Jim Lewis.
 Sometimes it’s a quartet or quintet, sometimes a trombone trio.
 If you play a brass instrument, Jim would like to talk to you!

-Handbell choirs often form to play for special occasions.
 We have a 3-octave set of Mallmark handbells which were a gift to the church from longtime member Jane Bascom.
-Handbell choirs often include children, youth, and adults.
+Our adult/teen handbell choir rehearses on a regular basis.
+Our children also play bells from time to time.

 Our Organ